10 Golden rules for really horrible photos

 Should by accident the photos still be sharp because of too much light, then you have to change the exposure time (now you have to take a look into the manual for christs/’ sake, what this Tv or S means – and then go for it).
 Confidently put your exposure time on 1/5 of a second or even better 1 second – and finally you have achieved the necessary blurriness.
 Now nobody can complain about wrinkels or skin impurities (Contradicts rule 2 – but, so what).

 5. Expections for rule 4: You do (not) want a classic portrait – now you need sharpness everywhere in foreground and background.
 We want the portrait and the background as sharp as possible.
 All signs of time like wrinkles or scratches have to be documented – refuse the beauty hype.
-Never ever show inbetween the taken photos.
+Never ever show between the taken photos.
 Contradiction has to be futile.
 For that is is important, that you set the f-numbers on a higher value – aperture 11 is awesome.
 In every case we want the background sharp and enough depth of field.
 If necessary only make the background sharp.

 6. Refuse some new modern image composition recommendations.
 Rule of thirds, golden ratio and golden spiral have to be foreign words for you and should sound more after contraception terms than photography terms.
 The golden middle is the reference of all things – as grandma said.
 Always place everything in the middle of the picture!
 Your pictures do not need tension – you are objective and, of course, an artist.
 Harmony is for wimps and sissies!